Fire Art Guidelines

 Designate a Fire Safety Perimeter Manager

-Designate two people from your team to be the Fire Safety Perimeter Managers for your project.
-These two people (the artist him/herself can be one, if necessary) will be the point of contact for FAST and the BRC Rangers.
+Designate two people from your team to be the Fire Safety Perimeter Managers for your project (the artist themself can be one, if necessary).
+These two people will be the points of contact for FAST and the BRC Rangers.

-• Communication and People Skills: ability to communicate clearly at all levels, and communicate face-to-face instructions to perimeter team.
+• Communication and people skills: Ability to communicate clearly at all levels, and communicate face-to-face instructions to the perimeter team

 Perimeter Specifics